-In the event of criminal activity occurring either on campus or off campus that in the judgment of the Emergency Response Team (ERT) constitutes a serious or continuing threat to members of the campus community, a campus-wide "timely warning" will be issued.
+In the event of criminal activity occurring either on campus or off campus that in the judgment of the Campus Director is responsible for determining if a situation constitutes a serious or continuing threat to members of the campus community and to issue warnings or initiating an emergency response.
+During the Campus Director's absence, the Title IX Coordinator will fulfill this function. constitutes a serious or continuing threat to members of the campus community, a campus-wide "timely warning" will be issued.
 Examples of such situations may include a sexual assault or a series of motor vehicle thefts in the area that merit a warning because they present a continuing threat to the campus community.
 Warnings will be communicated to students and employees via one or more of the methods discussed later in this section.
 Updates to the warnings will be provided as appropriate.